 BSC GN18 Finance and Mathematics (Including Foundation Year),

-This module revolves around the theoretical foundations of some widely used pricing models for securities traded in financial markets i.e. equities, options and bonds.
-For equities, models such as the Gordon growth model, the Classical CAPM, and the APT are frequently used by applied researchers and practitioners.
-Similarly, the Black-Scholes formula, along with the CRR (Cox-Ross-Rubinstein) binomial model, are often utilized to price options in the market.
-While such applied works take the end product (the model) for granted as a "black box", this module is aimed at explaining the theoretical foundations of these models from a unified viewpoint to enable students to appreciate the usefulness and/or the weakness of these models.
+This module involves around the theoretical foundations of some widely used pricing models for securities traded in financial markets, i.e. equities, options and bonds.
+For equities, models such as the Gordon growth model, the Classical CAPM, and the APT are frequently used by applied researchers and by practitioners.
+Similarly, the Black-Scholes formula, along with CRR (Cox-Ross-Rubinstein) binomial model, is often utilized in option pricing in practice.

-- the economic concepts associated with the fundamental theorem of asset pricing and to appreciate its usefulness to finance
+- Understand the economic concepts associated with the fundamental theorem of asset pricing and to appreciate its usefulness to finance.

-- the mathematics associated with the mean-variance analysis and portfolio choices by rational investors
+- Understand the mathematics associated with the mean-variance analysis and portfolio choices by rational investors.

-- the mechanism of different types of derivatives and to price them, and to be able to establish the relationship between the price of primary securities and those of derivative securities
+- Understand the mechanism of different types of derivatives and to price them, and to be able to establish the relationship between the price of primary securities and those of derivative securities.

 Skills for Your Professional Life (Transferable Skills)